How affordable is San Francisco?

 How robust is the volume of patients for residents training at Kaiser San Francisco?

 Besides serving the city and county of San Francisco, Kaiser San Francisco is a tertiary referral facility for a diverse population extending from Marin to San Mateo down on the peninsula.
-Residents find that virtually ALL of our patients are part of the teaching service.
-These patients provide our residents with ample clinical experience in all aspects of routine Gynecologic and Obstetrical care as well as sub-specialty areas of Reproductive Endocrinology and Infertility, Maternal Fetal Medicine, Gynecologic Oncology, Female Pelvic Medicine and Reconstructive Surgery, and Chronic Pelvic Pain.
+Residents find that virtually all our patients are part of the teaching service.
+These patients provide our residents with ample clinical experience in all aspects of routine Gynecologic and Obstetrical care as well as sub-specialty areas of Reproductive Endocrinology and Infertility, Maternal Fetal Medicine, Gynecologic Oncology, Female Pelvic Medicine and Reconstructive Surgery, Complex Family Planning, and Chronic Pelvic Pain.

 At the completion of 4 years of training our graduates leave with exceptional surgical experience.
-Survey of former graduates consistently finds them well prepared for: full-scope surgical practice, particularly laparoscopic procedures; managing high risk obstetric patients; and providing complete range of family planning services.
+Survey of former graduates consistently finds them well prepared for: full-scope surgical practice, particularly laparoscopic procedures; managing high-risk obstetric patients; and providing a complete range of family planning services.

-Here are means of procedures tracked by ACGME for our 2019 graduates:
+Here are the means of procedures tracked by ACGME for our 2021 graduates, which remained robust despite the impact of COVID.

 Where do your program’s residents typically come from?

 Applicants to our program come from medical schools throughout the entire United States.
-Last year we received over 570 applications for our 4 positions.
-Applicants came from 125 US Medical Schools in 45 different states.
-Our current residents attended the following medical schools: UC San Francisco; UC Irvine; Drexel; UC San Diego; U New Mexico; U Vermont; Harvard; U Wisconsin; Mayo Medical School; UC Riverside; Frank Netter SOM at Quinnipiac; and OHSU.
-A roster of current residents can be found under Our Residents.
+Last year we received over 670 applications for our 4 positions.
+Applicants came from 131 US Medical Schools in 43 different states.
+Our current residents attended the following medical schools: UC San Francisco; UC Davis; UC Riverside; Stanford; Drexel; OHSU; U Wisconsin; Mayo Medical School; Frank Netter SOM at Quinnipiac; Loyola U Chicago Stritch SOM; U of Pittsburg; and Temple.

 Does your program have protected teaching time?